Let me tell you a short, sad story. This is my inbox:

 Have you had a bad experience with stubborn no-reply email addresses?
 Share it with us on Twitter. :)

+So you’re wondering how “marketing colors” can help you convince people?
 We all realize that colors can have different effects on our mood, and marketers have been using this in branding and advertising since the profession began.
 Just think about how we describe emotions using colors: feeling blue, seeing red, green with envy etc.

 Leveraging how colors can affect emotions is vital for the success of your marketing strategy and efforts.
 Considering that, on average, a reader spends about 8 seconds on an email once opened, you will definitely want to find a way to attract their attention and interest.

-Applying Color To Email
+Applying Color To Email Marketing

-What captures the reader’s attention once they open an email is not the text, but the visual elements, such as color, design and images… However, it is color in particular that can awaken interest, or, conversely, cut it at the root, if the combination of colors does not work well.
+What captures the reader’s attention once they open an email is not the text, but the visual elements, such as color, design, and images… However, it is color in particular that can awaken interest, or, conversely, cut it at the root, if the combination of colors does not work well.

 To help you with your email marketing strategy and to ensure you use the ideal color combination to achieve your goals, we have prepared this infographic with examples of real emails and the messages that each color transmits to the user.

 In a Huffington Post article, Leslie Harrington, Executive Director of The Color Association of The United States suggests that: “we react on multiple levels of association with colors.
-There are social or culture levels as well as personal relationships with particular colors”.
+There are social or cultural levels as well as personal relationships with particular colors”.
 You also have an innate reaction to color.
 For example, when you look at red, it does increase your heart rate.
 It is a stimulating color.
 This goes back to caveman days of fire and danger and alarm.”

 From white to black and in between, here are 7 main colors and the different feelings they evoke: